why shop manta sleep

 Debunking Misconceptions about Napping

-As we mentioned earlier, some think that naps are just for slackers or people who don't get things done.
-They tend to link afternoon siestas with a shortage of drive or self-control.
-But, to be honest, that's not 100% true.
+As we mentioned earlier, some think that napping is just for slackers or people who don't get things done.
+They tend to link an afternoon nap with a shortage of drive or self-control.
+But, to be honest, that's 100% not true.

-Truth is some of the most successful people in history were huge fans of napping.
+The truth is that some of the most successful people in history were huge fans of napping.
 Albert Einstein, Thomas Edison and Winston Churchill, to name a few.
 (We’ll talk about them more later, so keep reading.)

-And when done right, taking a nap can have a ton of benefits for your brain and body.
+And when done right, taking a nap benefits your brain and body.
 Scientific research has shown that napping can improve our cognitive and physical functioning.

-A well-timed nap helps reduce the bad effects of sleep deprivation.
-It also improves alertness and performance.
+Well-timed napping helps reduce the bad effects of sleep deprivation.
+It also increases alertness levels and performance.

-That said, taking a nap always means you didn't get enough sleep the night before.
-But the reality is even if you've had a good night's sleep, sometimes you need a little snooze during the day.
-Napping isn’t a bad thing even if you're not sleep-deprived.
+That said, napping doesn’t always mean you didn't get enough sleep the night before.
+The reality is even if you've had good nighttime sleep, sometimes you need a little snooze during the day.
+Napping isn’t a bad thing, even if you're not sleep-deprived.

 What Science Has to Say: Are Daily Naps Healthy?

 So, are daily naps healthy?
 Well, research says it can be.
 Napping can do wonders for your body and mind.
-Provided you don't overdo it and snooze at the right times.
+Provided you know how long to nap and snooze at the right times.

-Studies have found that it can boost your physical and mental health in all sorts of ways.
+Studies have found that napping can boost your physical and mental health in all sorts of ways.
 One of the primary reasons why naps are good for us is that they can help to improve cognitive functioning.
-In short, memory, learning and problem-solving.
+In short, memory consolidation, learning and problem-solving.

 According to Harvard Health Publishing, a study found that healthy individuals who took a 45-minute nap were able to retain information more effectively than those who did not(1).
-But it remains to be seen if this holds true for older people with health or sleep issues.
+But it remains to be seen if this holds true for older people with sleep or health issues.

 Similarly, a study published in the National Library of Medicine found that midday naps for the young and healthy can help reduce drowsiness and improve our ability to think clearly and make decisions(2).
 The same study found that napping also makes it easier to remember things.

-Studies suggest that napping helps reduce stress and improves the immune system in people who suffer from sleep deprivation.
+Studies suggest that napping helps in reducing stress and improves the immune system in people who suffer from sleep deprivation.
 Plus, napping can help regulate blood pressure during stressful situations.

 We know.
 This is the nth time we’re saying it.
 But we can’t stress the importance of this benefit enough.